tianon/gosu/README.md

 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND nobody       1  5.0  0.0   9592  1252 pts/0    RNs+ 23:21   0:00 ps faux
 ```

+### `su-exec`

+In the Alpine Linux ecosystem, [`su-exec`](https://github.com/ncopa/su-exec) is a minimal re-write of `gosu` in C, making for a much smaller binary, and is available in the `main` Alpine package repository.
+However, as of version 0.3 it has [a pretty severe parser bug](https://github.com/ncopa/su-exec/pull/26) that hasn't been in a release for many years (and which the buggy behavior is that typos lead to running code as root unexpectedly 😬).

 ### Others